 The Internal Audit also provides consulting services and special assignments upon request by the Board of Directors, the Audit Committee or the Chief Executive Officer.
-Special investigations and other assignments may also be performed in cases where the Internal Auditor considers necessary.
+Special investigations and any other assignments will also be performed in cases whereby these are considered necessary by the Group Internal Auditor.